Description

 Talmadge Trail

-The Talmadge Spur trail is only about a third of a mile that heads downhill through young forest and crosses a small unnamed feeder stream to the Fenton River.
-By its name, this spur trail mainly serves as a connector to the blue blaze Nipmuck trail as it passes through a northern section of UCONN forest known as the Moss Tract.
+The Talmadge Spur Trail is only about a third of a mile that heads downhill through young forest and crosses a small unnamed feeder stream to the Fenton River.
+The trail connects down to the blue blaze Nipmuck Trail as it passes through a northern section of UCONN forest known as the Moss Tract/North Property.

 Like much of the Nipmuck it follows the Fenton River north from Rt.
 44. After crossing the road the trail passes through an easement between houses and reaches the sandy edge of the river.
 The landscape gains contour along the river valley banks with soft needles underfoot and small streams rushing towards the river.
-The trail turns from the river and heads towards the .6 mile UCONN loop.
+The trail turns from the river and heads towards the 0.6 mile UCONN Loop Trail.

-The loop is the highlight of the trails here.
+The loop is the true highlight of the trails here.
 A small ravine with striking rock formations is nestled inside a hemlock grove.
 It is the kind of scene to stop and sketch while perched atop a mossy boulder.
-The loop then rejoins the Nipmuck as it heads towards the Royal Knowlton Preserve.
+The loop then climbs though old forest to rejoin the Nipmuck as it heads towards the Royal Knowlton Preserve.

 Next Section: Nipmuck Trail: Marsh Rd

-Previous Section: Road walk from the Fenton Tract
+Previous Section: Road walk coming from the Fenton Tract

 Royal Knowlton Preserve

 The trail through the Royal Knowlton Preserve is an old forest road that eventually narrows to a rough path where the Nipmuck Trail was rerouted to access Mason Rd.
-There is also a short trail that loops back to the original parking area.
+To complete the loop of the property jump on the short spur trail blazed in 2012 that loops back to the original parking area.

 History:

-80 acres of the land was donated in 2005 by Daniel North and the town purchased an adjacent 28 acres in 2006 with help from the DEEP, CFPA, and Joshua’s Trust.
+80 acres of the land was donated in 2005 by Daniel North and the town purchased an adjacent 28 acres for $125,000 on January 12th, 2006 with help from the DEEP, CFPA, and Joshua’s Trust.

 Links: